commmpotte/vk2task/README.md

-# Test task via VK
+# Quick VK test task

 This project is a React application developed according to the given task requirements.